partthdhiman/captcha_solver/README.md

 Try out the live demo of the Audio Captcha Solver at Streamlit App https://captchasolver-speechproject.streamlit.app/

-Features:

-Generates audio CAPTCHAs for testing.
-Provides image CAPTCHAs for visual challenges.
-User-friendly interface for easy interaction.
-Contributing: Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.

 License: This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## About the Model